arjunraj046/Task-management-FrontEnd/README.md

+# Task Management Application

+## Introduction

+The Task Management Application is a small web application for managing your tasks.
+It is built using Redux Toolkit (RTK) and TypeScript, providing a simple and efficient way to manage your tasks.

+## Features

+- Add new tasks with details.
+- Edit existing tasks.
+- Set task priorities.
+- Set task due dates and times.
+- Upload task images.

+## Getting Started

+Follow these instructions to get a copy of the project up and running on your local machine.

+### Prerequisites

+Before you begin, ensure you have met the following requirements:

+- Node.js: Make sure you have Node.js installed on your system.
+You can download it from [https://nodejs.org/](https://nodejs.org/).

+### Installation

+1. Clone the repository:

+2. Install the project dependencies:     npm install

+3. Running the Application : npm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.